Phoelionix/AC4DC/Notes.md

 - Convergence is VERY sensitive to input parameters.
 - Generally, wiggles in the 50-500eV region are attributable to QEII ad QTBR, but wiggles at lower energy are a sign of the influence of QEE.
 - high-energy wiggles become less severe as the grid is made finer in that region.
 - Low-energy wiggles are exacerbated by a finer grid - this is due to divergence of the derivative as x-> 0.
-Only affects QEE.   //s\/ Appears to be an issue with power law grid.
+Only affects QEE.